Workplace Violence and Abusive Behavior

 College of Arts and Sciences

-Policies and procedures related to workplace violence or abusive behavior by a student are included in the Student Code of Conduct, which is found in the student handbook (Pathfinder) and the Pathfinder Online.
+Policies and procedures related to discrimination and harassment by a student are included in the Student Code of Conduct.
 Questions or concerns may be directed to the Dean of Students.

 Approved by the Board of Trustees, May 17, 2002.